 Sometimes part design changes can have a drastic effect on the amount of material removed from a part.
 Most parts are made from bar stock, which starts as a rectangular or cylindrical shape.
 The amount of stock removed has a direct effect on the price of your design.

 Think of the smallest box that would fit around your finished part (this can be rectangular or cylindrical, whichever fits your finished part best).
 The volume inside the box which does not contain your part represents the material that will need to be removed to manufacture your part.
 The more “empty” space you have means the more material will need to be removed, which in turn will drive up the price to machine your design.
 Certain shapes result in less empty space.
 You can reduce cost by modifying your designs towards these shapes with less empty space.

 One way to combat the cost of removing a lot of air is to break up your design into a number of simpler parts that fit better into this “box.”
 This will minimize the material removal and save you money.

-For this option, it’s best to contact your Protocase account manager to talk about your design and your options to cut costs.
+For this option, you should contact your Protocase account manager to talk about your design and your options to cut costs.
 In most cases, it will simplify the part manufacturing, but if not completed properly, with the right direction from our engineering team, it may cause the price to go up due to more setups.

 On CNC machined parts, our typical minimum tolerance is ±0.005”.
 Although we can achieve tighter tolerances, a more generous tolerance will save you money, as tighter tolerances mean more manufacturing precision is required to manufacture your design.